Kequc/passage-rpc/README.md

 ## Server usage

 The server implementation is built on the [npm ws](https://github.com/websockets/ws) library and shares several similarities.
 There are a few additional options and events utilised for JSON-RPC.
+The second parameter is an alias for the `rpc.listening` event.

 ```javascript
 const options = {